westonruter/syntax-highlighting-code-block/readme.md

 This plugin upgrades the existing Code block in core.
 It uses auto-detection for the language in the block to add syntad highlighting, but you can override the language in the block inspector.

 On the front-end when the post is being viewed, the code will be color syntax highlighted.
+Syntax highighting is performed server-side via [highlight.php](https://github.com/scrivo/highlight.php), so there is no JavaScript required on the frontend (e.g. Prism.js).
+Because of this, AMP pages get the same syntax highlighting as non-AMP pages.

 ### Customize